 While supplements might not be counterfeited as often as other types of products like apparel or electronics, the consequences can be dire.
-For example, if a customer buys a counterfeit watch, it might not tell the time very well, but all they really wasted was their money.
+For example, if a customer buys a counterfeit watch, it might not tell the time very well, but all they wanted was their money.
 However, fake supplements can pose serious health risks.

 In a benign scenario, they simply don’t work at all.
-But some fake dietary supplements have been found to contain hidden ingredients that cause health problems or even death.
+However, some fake dietary supplements have been found to contain hidden ingredients that cause health problems or even death.
 Allergens like peanuts and shellfish can show up in counterfeit vitamins and can cause negative reactions, as well.

 As part of your customer education program, whether that’s through email newsletters or social media, you should let people know exactly where to shop for your supplements.
 Nowadays, many healthcare providers have online stores, and those are relatively safe places to shop for nutritional supplements.

 If your product is verified by industry organizations like U.S. Pharmacopeia (USP), you can promote that, too.
 On larger ecommerce sites, shoppers should stick with manufacturers instead of third-party sellers.
-Another secure way to purchase is through a brand’s own website, direct to consumer.
+Another secure way to purchase is through a brand’s website, direct to the consumer.